 If a pupil refuses to take their medication, staff should not force them to do so.
-If a prescribed condition critical medication/injection is refused, the Academy must take prompt action by informing the parent/carer and healthcare professional as soon as possible, as outlined in their IHCP
+If a prescribed condition critical medication/injection is refused, St Chad's CofE Nursery & Infant School must take prompt action by informing the parent/carer and healthcare professional as soon as possible, as outlined in their IHCP.